FernandesMF/data-manip-dito/README.md

 # Data manipulator

-This program was made for a selecrtion process in a company.
+I made this program for a selection process in a company.
 The task was to organize the information contained in a .json file.
 The original file had details on buy events and products, and we had to group the transactions into a timeline, ordered by date, with a specific formatting.